Kyde91/Milestone-Project/README.md

 This is my first milestone project for CodeInstitute.
 The requirements are to create a 3 page static website using HTML and CSS (Boostrap and other libraries are optional).
 This is a website for a local golf society that I am a part of, it showcases a relaxed approach to a technically demanding sport.
 The website explains who and what the society are, it holds a gallery, information on the next events and options to become a member.
 The website was created with a mobile first approach.

+# User Stories

+- I am Low handicap golfer who is looking to make friends and play regularly, however I do love to play competitively.
+- I am High handicap golfer who is looking to improve but not take the game to seriously.
+- I am a golfer who is a part of many golf society's, looking to have fun whilst playing the game I love.

 # Contents

 - [Home](#home)